Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 Negligent Tax Understatement (§ 378 AO)

-Not a crime, but an administrative offence (gross negligence).
-Fines up to €50,000; in some cases a leniency self-disclosure is possible.
+• Not a crime, but an administrative offence (gross negligence).
+Fines up to €50,000; in some constellations, leniency via self-disclosure may be possible.

 Self-Disclosure (§ 371 AO) – Opportunities and Pitfalls

-A valid voluntary disclosure must be complete, correct and timely, cover all non-barred periods per tax type, and be followed by full payment (tax + interest).
+• Must be complete, correct, timely; cover all non-barred periods per tax type and be followed by full payment (tax + interest).

-• Extended limitation rules can push look-backs decades back.
+• Extended limitation rules can push look-backs decades back; partial/inaccurate disclosures risk ineffectiveness.

 Defence Strategy: How We Protect You